-Intermediate apprenticeships are allocated to junior roles within a company.
-These apprenticeships teach candidates who are new to the industry the basic skills and knowledge required to progress within their chosen career path.
+Intermediate apprenticeships are the first level of apprenticeships.
+They teach candidates who are new to the industry the basic skills and knowledge required to progress within their chosen career path.
 Examples of job roles include admin assistant, junior hair stylist or commis chef.

 Advanced apprenticeships build on the skills and knowledge acquired from an intermediate apprenticeship.
 These apprenticeships begin to specialise the candidate’s knowledge of the industry and are suitable for those who have previously completed an apprenticeship or have been within their job role for some time.
 Examples of job roles include software developer, chef de partie or electrical engineer.

 Higher apprenticeships are for those within senior roles within a company who want to develop their skills further to progress.
 These apprenticeships are the equivalent to completing a foundation degree or HND.
 Examples of job roles include apprentice teacher, lab technician or project manager.

 Degree or master’s degree apprenticeships are for those who want to be a specialist within their field and hold a senior position within a company (such as senior management or technical specialist).
 These apprenticeships usually involve the undertaking of an under/postgraduate qualification.
 Examples of job roles include managing director, laboratory scientist or HE lecturer.

 86% of employers said apprenticeships developed skills relevant to their organisation and 78% reported improved productivity.

 90% of apprentices stay on in their place of work after completing an apprenticeship.